Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/8-visualize-flight-data.md

 ## Use a histogram to explore further

-You can see from the bar charts that the mean flight delay times are quite reasonable even at the busiest airports.
-You also saw that the longest flight delays were significant.
-You need to get a sense of how many flights had small delays and how many flights had long delays.
+Let's say the goal is to learn more about the nature of the delays — specifically, how the number of short delays compares to the number of long delays.
+It's reasonable to expect that there are more 10-minute delays than 1-hour delays.
+But what do the distributions look like?

 1. Create a histogram of arrival delays to show how many flights were 0 to 10 minutes late, 10 to 20 minutes late, and so on: